Antman261/UniversalAccessibilityProtocol/README.md

 ## Contributing
 UAP requires a well defined set of actions and well defined use cases for its 1.0 spec.
 It also needs a hardware proof of concept, its own `"Hello world!"` if you will.

+If you feel capable of contributing either of these things then make sure to get involved!
+Submit an issue, pull request, or suggestion.